trilemma-dev/Blessed/README.md

 plug-in, which is not covered by this framework.
 See [Using Authorization Plug-ins](https://developer.apple.com/documentation/security/authorization_plug-ins/using_authorization_plug-ins) for more information.

-## Authorization
-In some more advanced circumstances you may to want directly interact with macOS's Security Server via the `Authorization` class.

-If you only need to check if a user can perform an operation, use `checkRights(_:environment:options:)` without needing to create an `Authorization` instance.

-Otherwise you'll typically want to initialize an instance via `init()` and then subsequently request rights with `requestRights(_:environment:options:)` or  `requestRightsAsync(_:environment:options:callback:)`.

 ## Sandboxing
 Most of this framework is *not* available to sandboxed apps because of privilege escalation.

 The exceptions to this are:
  - reading or existence checking a right definition in the Policy Database
- - enable or disabling a login item
+ - enabling or disabling a login item

 If you need to determine at run time if your app is sandboxed, this framework exposes an extension on `NSApplication`:
 ```swift